tech-learning-collective/katacoda-scenarios/foundations-linux-journey/regular-expressions-regex/step12.md

 With text navigation, your regular text buttons work as they should, home, end, page up, page down and the arrow keys, etc.

-<b>Cutting and Pasting</b>
+# Cutting and Pasting

 To cut (kill) or paste (yank) in Emacs you'll need to be able to select text first.
-To select text, move your cursor to where you want to cut or paste and hit <pre>C-space key</pre> then you can use the navigation keys to select the text you want.
+To select text, move your cursor to where you want to cut or paste and hit <kbd>C-space key</kbd> then you can use the navigation keys to select the text you want.
 Now you can do the cut and paste like so:

 <pre>
 C-w : cut
 C-y : yank
 </pre>

-## Exercise
+# Exercise

 Play around with text navigation.

-## Quiz Question

-How do you move to the end of the buffer?
+>>Q1: How do you move to the end of the buffer?<<

-## Quiz Answer

-M->
+=== M->